ayferness/reading-notes/class3.md

 Revisions and the Cloud .
-Today we learned about Git and GitHub.
-I learned they are two different things.
-The major difference is that GitHub is mainly for code storage and whereas for Git is a version control system that allows you to revisit various versions of a file or set by recording changes.
+Git and Github is different.GitHub is mainly for code storage and whereas for Git is a version control system that allows you to revisit various versions of a file or set by recording changes.
 You can revert a file or project to a previous version, track modifications and modifying individuals, and compare changes.
 Therefore, by utilizing a version control system, mistakes with files can easily be rectified.

-See more information hereLinks to an external site.

 Git terminal commands include: